 President of the Jury Cello

 The Lithuanian cellist and conductor David Geringas belongs to the musical elite of today.
 An unusually broad repertoire from the early Baroque to the contemporary is testament to the flexibility and curiosity of the artist.
-His intellectual rigor, his stylistic versatility, his melodic feeling, and the sensuousness of his tone have brought him praise the world over.
+His intellectual rigor, his stylistic versatility, his melodic feeling, and the sensuousness of his tone have brought him praise all over the world.
 The Rostropovich pupil and gold-medal winner of the 1970 Tchaikovsky Competition can now look back on a career that has spanned decades.

 David Geringas has performed world-wide with some of the leading orchestras, and important conductors of our time.
-His discography, which now approaches 100 CDs, includes many that have been honored with important prizes, including the Grand Prix du Disque for his recording of the 12 cello concertos of Luigi Boccherini, the Diapason d’Or d’Année for the chamber music of Henri Dutilleux, and the prize of the year from the Deutschen Schallplattenkritik for his recording of the cello concertos of Hans Pfitzner as well as for his recording of the works for cello and piano by Alfred Schnittke.
-David Geringas has been awarded in the years 2013 and 2014 with the “Echo Klassik”.
-In 2013 he received the award for best chamber music recording of the 20th/21st Century (Braunfels/Strauss, Profil Edition Günter Hänssler) and in 2014 for the best chamber music recording of the 19th century (“Pohádka”, C2 Hamburg / ES DUR).
+His discography, which now approaches 100 CDs, includes many that have been honoured with important prizes, including the Grand Prix du Disque, the Diapason d’Or de l’Année and the prize of the year from the Deutschen Schallplattenkritik.
+In 2013 he received the ECHO award for the best chamber music recording of the 20th/21st Century (Braunfels/Strauss, Profil Edition Günter Hänssler) and in 2014 for the best chamber music recording of the 19th century (Pohádka, C2 Hamburg / ES DUR).

-For his championing of Lithuanian music and composers, David Geringas has won the highest awards of his homeland.
 He was awarded the Verdienstkreuz 1.
 Klasse of Germany for his achievements as musician and cultural ambassador for the country on the international musical scene.
-David Geringas is honorary professor at the Moscow Conservatory and at the Central Conservatory in Beijing, as well as having received an honorary doctorate from the Lithuanian Music and Theater Academy.
+David Geringas is honorary professor at the Moscow Conservatory, St. Petersburg Rimsky-Korsakov Conservatory and at the Central Conservatory in Beijing, as well as having received an honorary doctorate from the Lithuanian Music and Theatre Academy.